Free expat tax extension icon

 Foreign earned income exclusion is not part of the tax treaty – it's a standalone US tax provision under IRC Section 911.
 Nonetheless, it’s worth mentioning because many US expats in France combine the FEIE and treaty benefits to minimize double taxation.

-FEIE allows you to exclude up to $126,500 (2024 limit; $130,000 for 2025) of earned income if you meet the residency or physical presence test.
+FEIE allows you to exclude $130,000 for the 2025 tax year (to be filed in 2026) of earned income if you meet the bona fide residency or physical presence test.

 FEIE can’t be combined with the foreign tax credit on the same income.
 You can, however, use both on different types of income.

 Example: You work for a French company and also receive US investment income.
 France taxes your salary; the US taxes both.
-You could use the FEIE to exclude your salary, and the FTC for taxes paid on dividends — or reverse it.
+You could use the FEIE on Form 2555 to exclude your salary, and the FTC for taxes paid on dividends – or reverse it.
 Which works best depends on your income mix, tax rates, and filing status.
 High earners in France often benefit more from the credit, while those with moderate earned income may prefer the exclusion.

 Need help choosing the right option?
 Tax professionals at Taxes for Expats can analyze your situation and help you save the most – while staying fully compliant.